 The ongoing management of the data warehouse typically falls to the database administration unit, perhaps augmented by data architects and performance analysts.
 But it's the line-of-business personnel who are the end users of the data warehouse.

-Now that you understand what a data warehouse is, the next step is to determine your organization's needs and objectives by taking a closer look at some typical use cases for which these tools are optimized -- a topic that will be covered in a separate article.
+Now that you understand what a data warehouse is, the next step is to determine your organization's needs and objectives by taking a closer look at some typical use cases for which these tools are optimized.

 Find out why big data vendors shouldn't bash data warehouses